Table of Contents

 3. Lou Reed

-Founder of the famous band, Velvet Underground, Lou Reed struggled with reading longer pieces of writing.
+Founder of the famous band the Velvet Underground, Lou Reed struggled with reading longer pieces of writing.
 This did not deter him, however, from learning to love reading so much that he also earned a degree in English in addition to his musical talent.

 From an early age in elementary school, Cher struggled to keep up with her classes and assignments.
 Being diagnosed with dyslexia, and eventually dropping out of high school did not stop her from pursuing her dreams of becoming a singer, songwriter, actress, and advocate for those with learning differences.